 What Does an Electrical Engineer Do?

-In today's digital age, electricity truly keeps the world running, from basics of maintaining our homes to the more complex systems of traffic lights, transportation and technology that keep our cities running.
+In today's digital age, electricity truly keeps the world running, from basics of maintaining your homes to the more complex systems of traffic lights, transportation and technology that keep cities operational.

-Electrical engineers are the innovators and designers that create these systems and keep them running smoothly, working on everything from the nation’s power grid to the microchips inside our cell phones and smartwatches.
+Electrical engineers are the innovators and designers that create these systems and keep them functioning smoothly, working on everything from the nation’s power grid to the microchips inside your cell phones and smartwatches.

-"It spans areas such as semiconductor devices, electronics, industrial control, power, sensors, wired and wireless communication, computers and signal processing," said Tim Monk an assistant professor in electrical engineering at Southern New Hampshire University (SNHU).
+"(Electrical engineering) spans areas such as semiconductor devices, electronics, industrial control, power, sensors, wired and wireless communication, computers and signal processing," said Dr. Tim Monk, an assistant professor of electrical engineering at Southern New Hampshire University (SNHU).
 "It’s the practical use of physics and mathematics to create products that make electrons do useful things."

-Electrical engineers design, develop, test and manage the manufacturing of electrical equipment, from electric motors and navigation systems to power generation equipment and the electrical components of vehicles and personal devices.
+Electrical engineers design, develop, test and manage the manufacturing of electrical equipment, from motors and navigation systems to power generation equipment and the components of vehicles and personal devices.

 Electrical engineering is an immensely broad field with job roles in a dizzying array of industries.
-Whether through electric power generation or the distribution of power to machines such as cars and smartphones, electrical engineers are integral to thousands of companies.
+From electric power generation and distribution to cars to smartphones, electrical engineers are integral parts of thousands of companies.

 According to the U.S. Bureau of Labor Statistics (BLS), electrical engineers typically: